Split-Community/lambda-edge-demo/README.md

 1. In Split (e.g. [Harness Feature Flags](https://harness.io)) create a feature flag (e.g. `my_feature`).
 2. Define at least two treatments: **on** and **off** (and optionally **control**).
 3. Set the default rule or targeting rules as you like (e.g. 100% on, or by key).
-4. Copy the **server-side SDK key** for that environment (Split/FME Settings → SDK keys → Server-side key).
+4. Copy the **server-side SDK key** for that environment (FME Settings → SDK keys → Server-side key).

 ### 3. Deploy with Terraform